 Born in Cherry Hill, New Jersey, Andrew began his formal music training studying under Frank Mazzeo, Principal Clarinetist of The Walnut Street Theatre Orchestra and nationally acclaimed composer Bruce Yurko.
 Andrew earned his Bachelors Degree in Music Education and Performance from The Mason Gross School of the Arts at Rutgers University in New Brunswick, NJ.
 During his time, he studied under Anthony Pasquale, Principal Clarinetist of the Manhattan Chamber Symphony.
 Andrew subsequently earned his Masters Degree in Music Performance at The University of Maryland, studying under National Symphony Orchestra Principal Clarinetist Loren Kitt.
-Presently, he is in the process of completing the degree of Doctor of Music Education (Ed.D.) at Teacher’s College in Columbia University.
+Andrew recently completed his doctoral degree in Music Education from Teachers College, Columbia University.

-As a composer, Andrew has had his works premiered by some of the finest university and professional ensembles in the nation.
+As a composer, Dr. Lesser has had his works premiered by some of the finest university and professional ensembles in the nation.
 His first work for Wind Ensemble, The Labyrinth, was premiered by the Rutgers University Wind Ensemble in 2002, and recorded by the Rowan University Wind Ensemble in 2008.
 He is currently published by companies including Music Propria, Grand Mesa Music, and Kjos.
 His piece Snow Through a Window is currently featured in the 10th volume of Teaching Music Through Performance in Band.
-Andrew’s scores have been described as intense, evocative, and unique, using a variety of techniques and influences from traditional orchestral and chamber music to music of popular and world cultures.
+His scores have been described as “intense”, “evocative”, and “unique”, using a variety of techniques and influences from traditional orchestral and chamber music to music of popular and world cultures.
 “As a composer, I believe that the purpose of music is to educate, entertain, and enlighten.
 It is always my intention to achieve that goal with every piece I write.”

-Recently, Andrew has been nominated for the 2018 Grammy Music Educator Award.
+Recently, Dr. Lesser has been nominated for the 2018 Grammy Music Educator Award.
 Details can be found at The Grammy Foundation.

-Andrew currently resides in Mount Laurel, New Jersey with his wife, Meg and his cat, Oreo.
+He currently resides in Mount Laurel, New Jersey with his wife, Meg and his cats, Oreo and Puff.